Tips On How To Prepare For Your Engagement Photography Session And Be Prepared

 I wanted to share some tips and suggestions on how to make the most out of your photo shoot that will help reduce your stress and prepare you for practicing being in front of the camera before your wedding day.

-I remember back to my engagement photos 5 years ago in Vancouver.
+I remember back to my engagement photos 5 years ago.
 At the time, I didn’t think that there would be much preparation needed.
 I purchased some new boots, did my own hair and added a little makeup and I thought I was ready.
 Coming out of my bathroom, I saw my fiancé in shorts, a shirt and flip flops.
 There was no way we were going to have our photographs taken like this and then it hit me...

 I should have known to plan and ask our photographer how to prepare for our engagement session.
 Thank goodness, our photographer was (and still is) amazing and she help guide us.